 - Shoddy Knockoff Product: The film itself, even more so than the already knocked-off films it was based on.

-- Frequently during fight scenes, the background will change in the middle of shots between space and the sky, leaving you wondering just where they are supposed to be fighting.
+- During fight scenes, the background will often change in the middle of shots between space and the sky, leaving you wondering just where they are supposed to be fighting.

 - Space Friction